| Written by Michal Wozniakowski-Zehenter

 Worldwide mining operations are 28% less productive today than a decade ago.
 Declining ore grades, increasing costs, shortage of skilled labour, market volatility and stringent regulatory compliance have been driving the mining industry to look for ways to improve productivity and efficiency.

 By integrating advanced technologies such as artificial intelligence and machine learning, the potential for efficiency and output is limitless.
-Machines, free from fatigue and the need for breaks, work tirelessly round the clock, ensuring a constant and uninterrupted flow of production.
+Machines, free from fatigue and the need for breaks, work tirelessly around the clock, ensuring a constant and uninterrupted flow of production.
 Automated trucks, drills, and even robotic machinery revolutionize the extraction and transportation of minerals by providing consistent and precise operations.
 These cutting-edge technologies not only enhance productivity but also minimize human error and improve overall safety in the mining industry.

-Throughout the years mining operations grew significantly.
+Throughout the years, mining operations grew significantly.
 Now, they are big and complex.
 Real-time data gives a quick picture of everything that’s going on in the mine.
 Just by clicking a button, a boss can see detailed information about machines, workers, and mineral outputs and make quick decisions that can save time, resources, and lives.
-Advanced monitoring systems which are present in most of today's mines do more than just collect data.
+Advanced monitoring systems, which are present in most of today's mines, do more than just collect data.
 They can predict problems like equipment failure or safety risks before they happen.
 This helps mining companies deal with issues before they become bigger problems.

-Sensors and devices in the mines can collect lots of different information - from measuring the temperature of a machine and checking the quality of a mineral sample, to monitoring the air quality in a certain area.
+Sensors and devices in the mines can collect lots of different information - from measuring the temperature of a machine and checking the quality of a mineral sample to monitoring the air quality in a certain area.
 This gives a complete view of every part of the mining operation.
 With real-time data, mine managers can make fast and informed decisions.
 They don’t have to rely on old reports or guesses.
 Making quick and smart decisions can keep the mining operations running smoothly and avoid big problems (see also: Mining digital transformation).

 In mining, the skills and knowledge of the workforce are really important for success.
 Keeping the training programs ongoing and updated is not just a routine task but a smart investment.
 Regular and updated training helps workers stay aware of the newest skills, technologies, and good ways to do things.
 Training that goes into detail on special topics like advanced mapping, up-to-date equipment care, and strong safety steps make sure the workforce is ready and confident to handle complex machines and unexpected problems.

-Also, in times where being efficient makes a big difference in profits, mining operations need to work on making their processes better.
+Also, in times when being efficient makes a big difference in profits, mining operations need to work on making their processes better.
 Using lean principles, which come from manufacturing areas, is a good way to do this.
 Lean mining focuses on finding and getting rid of any steps that don’t really add value to the mining work.
 This is about making processes simpler, cutting down unnecessary waits, and making sure that both people and materials are used in the best way possible.

 By using these focused methods, mining companies can really cut down on waste in terms of time, resources, and effort.
 The effect of these changes means more productivity, cost-saving, and having an edge in the busy mining field.
 In the end, a well-trained team and simple, efficient processes are the two main supports of a ready and strong mining operation.